liamtoney/infresnel/README.md

 Alternatively, you can run these notebooks in your browser — without installing *infresnel* — by navigating to the project's [Binder](https://mybinder.org/v2/gh/liamtoney/infresnel/HEAD).

+## Assumptions

+*infresnel* calculates path length differences using elevation profiles.
+This means that **all diffraction is assumed to take place in the vertical plane between source and receiver.** One can easily construct scenarios where this assumption is violated.
+For example, consider a column of rock much taller than it is wide, located directly between source and receiver.
+For this scenario, *infresnel* would predict a large path length difference for waves traveling over the top of the column — but in reality, wavefronts diffract laterally around the column.
+The true travel time from source to receiver is thus much smaller than what *infresnel* predicts for this scenario.

 ## Citing